SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

-Gruemor cuisine isn't exceptional enough to inspire restaurants around the galaxy, but it's innovative “throw everything into the pot” approach results from their omnivorous
+Gruemor cuisine isn't exceptional enough to inspire restaurants around the galaxy, but it's innovative "throw everything into the pot” approach results from their omnivorous

 Blights: Plant diseases have devastated some reaches of the forests, leav'